Dr. Donna Hedgepeth, DC, DACCP

 I focus on pediatric, pregnancy, and family wellness care utilizing Diversified, Thompson, Activator and Webster techniques.

-When not in the office I enjoy working on DIY projects around the house including anything from furniture to Christmas ornaments or spending time outside riding my horse Ellie.
-Christmas is my favorite holiday, so yes I puts up a tree before November!
+When not in the office I enjoy working with my husband on DIY projects around the house including anything from furniture to Christmas ornaments, being a proud Aunt, or spending time outside riding my horse Ellie.
+Christmas is my favorite holiday, so yes I put up a tree before November!

 My chiropractic journey, both as a patient and a professional, began in February of 2000.
 I have always been a strong believer in the body’s ability to heal itself and I quickly realized that this was the profession for me!
 I wanted to know as much about chiropractic as possible, so in addition to terrific on the job training, I also decided to become more “formerly” educated.
 After completing both Basic and Advanced Chiropractic Assistant Certification Programs, I continued on to obtain my Chiropractic X-Ray Certification as well.

 I was introduced to Dr. Hedgepeth in 2001 and maintained contact over the next 5 years.
 Fortunately, I was able to join her practice in November of 2006, and I couldn’t be happier.
 It is such a pleasure to be here and I love what I do!
 Because of Dr. Hedgepeth’s diplomate in pregnancy and pediatric care we see a lot of expecting mothers and children in our office.
 I continue to be amazed by the profound effect chiropractic has on the lives of our patients, and it’s an honor to be even a small part of that process.